 This set of 7 PowerPoint Presentations (93 slides, excluding Title Pages) covers the following percentage-based topics:

-- 04 Percentages of Amounts (13 slides): Explains how to calculate percentages of amounts with and without a calculator.
+- 04 Percentages of Amounts (13 slides): Explains how to calculate percentages of amounts with and without using a calculator.

 - 05 Percentage Changes (11 slides): Reviews terminology inked to percentages (per annum, simple and compound interest, appreciation, and depreciation) before explaining how to calculate the end value following a percentage increase or decrease using the ‘add on / take off’ method, as well as the ‘multiplier’ method.